 Georgia law allows local communities to use Transportation Special Purpose Local Option Sales Tax (TSPLOST) proceeds for transportation purposes if approved by voters in a referendum.
 General guidelines for projects are below, see Official Code of Georgia (O.C.G.A) 48-8-260(5) for more details.

-If voters approve a TSPLOST 2023 program on May 24, 2022, sales tax collection will likely begin on January 1, 2023.
-The TSPLOST 2023 sales tax is anticipated to continue at 1% as long as an intergovernmental agreement is made with the Town of Bogart and City of Winterville.
-If so, the sales tax rate would not increase, but remain at 8% as it is currently.
+Voters approved the TSPLOST 2023 program on May 24, 2022, sales tax collection began on October 1, 2022.
+The TSPLOST 2023 sales tax will continue at 1%.
+The sales tax rate will not increase, but remain at 8% as it is currently.

 A group of 22 residents, the TSPLOST 2022 Advisory Committee, is responsible for recommending a list of candidate projects for adoption by the Mayor and Commission to be voted on by residents.